-- If the peaks vary with some having shorter and some longer retention times, then investigate the pH of the eluent or its composition - Buffer choice If using a buffer, ensure that it has the capacity to buffer at your desired pH - Ensure you are following the "2 pKa rule", meaning that the pH of your mobile phase is >2 pH above or below the pKa of your analytes, as this should ensure the complete ionization of >99% of your analytes
+- If the peaks vary with some having shorter and some longer retention times, then investigate the pH of the eluent or its composition.
+Many columns such as mixed-mode phases can operate in both HILIC and RP modes, ensuring the column is equilibrated in HILIC conditions will ensure that the elution order changes are not caused by switching between operating modes - Buffer Choice If using a buffer, ensure that it has the capacity to buffer at your desired pH - Ensure you are following the "2 pKa rule", meaning that the pH of your mobile phase is >2 pH above or below the pKa of your analytes, as this should ensure the complete ionization of >99% of your analytes.